Codecademy/docs/content/javascript/concepts/storage/terms/getItem/getItem.md

 ---
 Title: '.getItem(key)'
-Description: 'Returns the value of the key of the data item passed as an argument or null if it does not exist, from the storage object'
+Description: 'Returns the value of the key on the given data item.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'